Frequently Asked Questions | Radiation Oncology

 A state-of-the-art computerized radiation treatment planning system that incorporates CT and MRI imaging of the patient allows the radiation oncologists to customize the radiation treatment for each animal.
 This ensures optimal and effective radiation delivery to the tumor while minimizing side effects.What are the standard types of radiation therapy?

 - Definitive or curative-intent therapy: The objective is to sterilize as many cancer cells as possible.
 Definitive radiotherapy is commonly performed after a surgery that has removed the visible portions of the tumor.
 Some tumor types, such as intra-nasal and brain tumors, may be irradiated without prior surgery.
 Treatments are performed once a day for two to four weeks with the weekends free of treatment.
 Pets may board at the hospital or come in daily on an outpatient basis for the duration of treatment.

-- Palliative therapy: The goal of treatment is to reduce pain or discomfort and/ or to improve local function of an area affected by a tumor without aiming to permanently sterilize the tumor cells.
+- Palliative therapy: The goal of treatment is to reduce pain or discomfort and/or to improve local function of an area affected by a tumor.
 This approach is used most commonly for tumors that are not curable with definitive therapy, or where a less-intensive treatment option is preferred.
 Treatments are scheduled once a week for three to four weeks, or once daily for five days in some cases.

 What is involved with getting my pet ready for radiation therapy?

 Prior to beginning radiation therapy, various diagnostic tests may be recommended in order to most accurately and safely plan the course of radiation treatments.
 These tests may include blood work, urine analysis, tumor imaging using CT scan or MRI, imaging of other body parts to evaluate the possibility of spread of the cancer, and tissue sampling.What is involved in anesthetizing my pet for treatment?